cslu-nlp/WheresYrHeadAt/README.md

 Where's Yr Head At
 ==================

 Where's Yr Head At (WYHA) is an implementation of a unlabeled dependency parser using arc-hybrid transitions, a dynamic oracle, the averaged perceptron classifier, and greedy search.

 The arc-hybrid transition system was originally described by Kuhlmann et al. 2011.
 The dynamic oracle framework was proposed by Goldberg & Nivre 2013.
 The classifier features are based on those proposed by Matthew Honnibal in a recent
 [blog post](https://honnibal.wordpress.com/2013/12/18/a-simple-fast-algorithm-for-natural-language-dependency-parsing/), though I have attempted to correct what I believe to be a few typos there.

 WYHA is not designed to be particularly fast or to outperform state of the art systems.
 Rather, the focus is on clean design of the sort useful for teaching and research.

-WYHA has been tested on CPython 3.4.
-It requires three third-party
+WYHA has been tested on CPython 3.4 and PyPy3 (2.4.0, corresponding to Python 3.2).
+It requires three third-party packages: `nltk` and `jsonpickle` from PyPI and my own `nlup` library, available from GitHub;
-packages: `nltk` and `jsonpickle` from PyPI and my own `nlup` library, available from GitHub; see `requirements.txt` for the versions used for testing.
+see `requirements.txt` for the versions used for testing.

 Usage